Eustace II, Count of Boulogne: Career

+In 1051, Eustace visited Edward, his former brother-in-law.
+On his way back to the coast Eustace decided to stay overnight in Dover, and as he and his men approached the town they put on mail coats.
+The historian Tom Licence comments: "Eustace was either anticipating trouble or intending to start a fight."
+In the ensuing brawl twenty townsmen were killed and a similar number of Eustace's men.
+He went straight to the king to complain, and Edward immediately ordered Godwin, who had jurisdiction over the town, to ravage it.
+Godwin was furious at Edward accepting Eustace's version of events without hearing the other side, and instead of obeying the order he started to raise an army.
+In the confrontation that followed he and his sons were forced to flee the country.

 The following years saw still further advances by Eustace's rivals and enemies.
 Count Baldwin of Flanders consolidated his hold over territories he had annexed to the east.
 In 1060 he became tutor of his nephew King Philip I of France.
 In contrast Eustace's stepson Walter of Mantes failed in his attempt to claim the County of Maine.
 He was captured by the Normans and died soon afterwards in mysterious circumstances.